jkup/learn-signals/README.md

 - **Auto-tracking**: Computed signals automatically discover their dependencies
 - **Pull-based**: Computations are lazy and only run when accessed
-- **Glitch-free**: No unnecessary recalculations or intermediate states
 - **Cached**: Results are memoized until dependencies change
 - **Synchronous notifications**: Watchers are notified immediately when signals change